 • Cost

-• Limited data security due to being cloud hosted
+• Limited data security due to cloud hosting

-Looker is a cloud-based Business Intelligence (BI) platform developed by Google.
+Looker is a cloud-based Business Intelligence (BI) platform purchased by Google in 2019.
 Designed to offer insights and analytics, its strength lies in the powerful data modeling layer.
 This layer emphasizes a “single source of truth” model, ensuring accurate metric readings by consolidating information from various sources onto one dashboard.

 Looker’s data modeling allows users to define intricate information and create reusable models.
 These can be used throughout the platform, ensuring data consistency and accuracy.
 This approach streamlines data exploration, giving users confidence in the displayed data.